Brennan Manning. 1934 – 2013

 Reading The Map

-Note: Unless otherwise stated, all quotations are from Brennan Manning's very popular book The Signature of Jesus: Multnomah; 4 edition (July 6, 2004).
+Note: Unless otherwise stated, all quotations are from The Signature of Jesus: Multnomah; 4 edition (July 6, 2004).

-Very early in The Signature of Jesus, Manning rightly asks why less than one third of the world's population is Christian and why our "joy, enthusiasm, and gratitude" doesn't infect others with a longing for Christ.
-However, he then goes on to proffer his idea of why he thinks this is so.
+Very early in book, Manning rightly asks why less than one third of the world's population is Christian and why our "joy, enthusiasm, and gratitude" doesn't infect others with a longing for Christ.
+He then goes on to proffer his idea of why he thinks this is so.

 Perhaps because so few of us have undertaken the journey of faith across the chasm between knowledge and experience.
 We prefer to read the map rather than visit the place.
 The specter of our actual unbelief persuades us that it is not the experience that is real but, rather, our explanation of the experience.
 [Pgs.
 19-20]

-If you read the entire book and are familiar with some of Manning's other writings, there is no doubt that his idea of the 'place' is contemplative prayer that causes an altered brain state often associated with the transportation to a "higher realm of consciousness" or mystical experience that is the goal of both Christian and pagan spiritual practitioners.
-In this state, calm and well-being and increased to the extent that both believers and non-believers come away convinced that they have been in the presence of, or been united with, God.
-See In-depth Article on Contemplative Prayer.
+If you read the entire book and are familiar with some of Manning's other writings, you would know that his idea of the 'place'we are supposed to visit is a "higher realm of consciousness" or mystical experience that is the goal of both Christian and pagan spiritual practitioners.
+This is achieved by contemplative prayer that causes an altered brain state in which calm and well-being are increased to the extent that both believers and non-believers come away convinced that they have been in the presence of, or been united with, God.
+See Contemplative Prayer.

-On the other hand, the 'place' that God has given us a road map to is a permanent citizenship in His kingdom.
-That the map is the only way to get there (precisely the reason God gave it to us) does not fit into Manning's ideology.
-Therefore, in his push to get people to cross the bridge into the mystical, Brennan Manning also makes the unsupportable claim that the Bible alone does not "reveal precisely how God thinks and precisely what God wants"...
-A statement obviously made in support of the 'get closer to God by pagan means' philosophy of the mystics.
-In his words,
+However, the 'place' that God has given us a road map to is a permanent citizenship in His kingdom.
+See The Message of the Bible.
+It is also the only way to get there.
+However, because God's map does not fit into Manning's ideology, he has made the highly disturbing claim that the Bible alone does not "reveal precisely how God thinks and precisely what God wants".
+This statement was obviously made in support of the 'get closer to God by pagan means' philosophy of the mystics andhis push to get people to cross the bridge into the mystical.

 I am deeply distressed by what I only can call in our Christian culture the idolatry of the Scriptures.
 For many Christians, the Bible is not a pointer to God but God himself.
 In a word - bibliolatry.
 God cannot be confined within the covers of a leather-bound book.
 I develop a nasty rash around people who speak as if mere scrutiny of its pages will reveal precisely how God thinks and precisely what God wants.”
 [Pg.
 174 ]